mod-audio/mod-sdk/README.rst

     $ sudo apt-get install build-essential liblilv-dev phantomjs python3-pil python3-pystache python3-tornado python3-setuptools python3-pyinotify

+Hint: on Ubuntu 21.10, phantomJS is not available, and the tornado version is not compatible with mod-sdk, so these need to be installed separately:

+    pip3 install --user tornado==4.3 phantomjs

 After you have all dependencies installed, build it with::

     $ python3 setup.py build